SPOClab-ca/dn3/docs/source/guides/configuration.rst

 preload *(bool)*
   Whether to preload the recordings from this dataset.
 This overrides the experiment level `preload1 option

+hpf *(float)*
+  This entry (and the very similar `lpf` option) provide an option to highpass filter the raw data before anything else.
+  It also supercedes any `preload`ing options, as the data needs to be loaded to perform this.
+It is specified in Hz.

+lpf *(float)*
+  This entry (and the very similar `hpf` option) provide an option to lowpass filter the raw data before anything else.
+  It also supercedes any `preload`ing options, as the data needs to be loaded to perform this.
+It is specified in Hz.

 extensions *(list)*
   The file extensions to seek out when searching for sessions in the dataset.
 These should include the '.', as in '.edf'